 Best Phones Under $300: Google Pixel 3a,

 - Best Phones Under $450: Motorola One Action, OnePlus 6T, Apple iPhone 8 (Compare All)

 Still Not Sure?

-While there's not a single budget-friendly mobile perfect for everyone, this roundup proves you don’t need to spend a fortune to find a mobile that's enjoyable to use.
+While there's not a single budget-friendly phone perfect for everyone, this roundup proves you don’t need to spend a fortune to find a phone that's enjoyable to use.

-No mobile under £400 will match the specs of top-end mobiles and many come with a compromise or two.
+No phone under $450 will match the specs of top-end phones and many come with a compromise or two.

-By using this guide as a reference, you can find an affordable mobile that makes the right compromises to keep you happy without breaking the bank.
+By using this guide as a reference, you can find an affordable phone that makes the right compromises to keep you happy without breaking the bank.

-tool.
-This makes it easier to compare options
+phone comparison tool.
+This makes it easier to compare options further without

 P.S.
-If you're looking for more features or performance, buying a used mobile is also a great way to enjoy some of the latest technology without the four-figure price tags of many of this year's most popular UK releases.
+If you're looking for more features or performance, buying a used phone is also a great way to enjoy some of the latest technology without the four-figure price tags of many of this year's most popular releases.